dcdpr/did-btcr2/chapters/Index.md

 publication of DID Updates through that address.
 However, this has no effect on other Beacons.

-In no cast is it possible for an aggregation participant to compromise the DID document itself.
-All DID updates are still cryptographically secured.
+In no case is it possible for an aggregation participant to compromise the DID document itself.
+All DID updates remain cryptographically secured.
 Compromising the DID document requires compromising the Controller's key
-store: a threat which is already the primary attach vector for DIDs.
+store: a threat which is already the primary attach vector for compromising DIDs.
 No new threats to DID document provenance are created by aggregation.

 ## CRUD Operations